 Be open-minded to their perspective and you will find that many conflicts will end before they even begin.

-Oftentimes difficult people just want to be heard.
-Give them an extra 2 or 3 minutes to vent nonsense, and all of a sudden they are completely calm and receptive to what you have to say.
+Oftentimes difficult coworkers just want to be heard.
+Give them an extra two or three minutes to vent, and all of a sudden they are completely calm and receptive to what you have to say.

 Offer a Genuine Solution